thespacedoctor/sherlock/blog-post.rst

 Database Table Naming Scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There's a [strict table naming syntax for the crossmatch-catalogues](Crossmatch-Catalogues Database Scheme) database to help deal with catalogue versioning (as updated versions of out crossmatch catalogues are released) and to help ease the burden of modifying crossmatch algorithms employed.
+There's a [strict table naming syntax for the crossmatch-catalogues](Crossmatch-Catalogues Database Scheme) database to help deal with catalogue versioning (as updated versions of out sherlock-catalogues are released) and to help ease the burden of modifying crossmatch algorithms employed.

 [See here for an up-to-date list of the crossmatch-catalogues](Crossmatch Catalogue Tables) and the [views](Crossmatch Catalogue Views) found on those tables.